Getting Started Guide

 "Retention" is the concept of classifying backed-up data, to determine what data should be kept, and what data can be safely removed.

-However, you may choose to keep the last 30 days of backed-up data, or all data from the last 100 backup jobs; but any data older than this is unlikely to be useful and can be safely removed.
+You may choose to keep the last 30 days of backed-up data, or all data from the last 100 backup jobs; but any data older than this is unlikely to be useful and can be safely removed.

-Run your first backup
+Start your first backup

 Click "Finish" to complete the setup wizard.
 You can also choose to check the box to run your first backup immediately.